jackfranklin/pulldown/README.md

 #nodefetch

 One day I got fed up of going online to pull down the latest library I wanted, whether that be Backbone, jQuery, Underscore or a CSS library like Normalize.css.
 Of course great solutions like [JamJS](http://jamjs.org) exist for full blown package management but often I wanted something a bit easier, so I decided to test my Node skills and create a command line tool to do just that.
 The result is nodefetch.
-Essentially it's a wrapper around wget that allows you to save libraries you use often for easy access.

 ## Requirements